-K814 Arc Start Switch - The Arc Start Switch may be used instead of the Foot Amptrol included with the Square Wave TIG 175.
-It allows on/off TIG welding at the current set by the Current Control on the control panel.
-The Arc Start Switch does not provide remote current control.
+K814 Arc Start Switch - The Arc Start Switch does not provide remote current control.
+In 2 Step TIG mode the Arc Start Switch allows on/off welding at the current set with the Current Control on the control panel.
+The Start/Crater Current and Downslope Time controls are only active in 4 Step mode.